 The Skudo System was originally developed in Australia to fill the need for a high quality, temporary coating system to protect finished surfaces from damages and stains during construction and remodel.
 Brendon Smith brought this innovative and unique technology to the United States in 2010 and this early Skudo System was recognized by the Construction industry at the 2011 World of Concrete expo as a Most Innovative Product.
 While establishing distributor relationships and selling direct to contractors around the US, Smith spent the next year testing, modifying and improving Skudo’s design and application methods.
 By working hand in hand with North American construction professionals, Skudo products have evolved to address their unique needs.

 In 2013, Smith relocated the business to Dallas, TX, greatly expanding its manufacturing and distribution capacity and to be more centrally located for efficient order fulfillment.
 Skudo has sales offices in Northern and Southern California and Georgia, as well as relationships with stocking distributors across the US, Canada and Hawaii.
-In addition, Skudo is proud to be a member of leading industry groups such as ACI, NTMA, ABC, and AIA.
+In addition, Skudo is proud to be a member of leading industry groups such as ACI, NTMA, ABC, AIA, ASCC, CPC, and DCC.

 The Skudo team is committed to offering industry leading, innovative solutions for tough protection challenges.